MateuszJonak/github-search/README.md

 ## Setup configuration

 To provide a authorisation by GitHub OAuth with "Log in with GitHub" button, I used a library called `react-social-login` ([https://github.com/deepakaggarwal7/react-social-login#github-specifics](https://github.com/deepakaggarwal7/react-social-login#github-specifics)).
 This lib required a deployed instance of application called `Gatekeeper` ([https://github.com/prose/gatekeeper](https://github.com/prose/gatekeeper)) to authorisation user using OAUTH_CLIENT_ID and OAUTH_CLIENT_SECRET.
-For development I deployed Gatekeeper on Heroku with adress: `https://gatekeeper-github.herokuapp.com`.
-For using this instance You must to use this client id: `83c44180f7095d5c4735`.
 This two values should be provided to application by `.env` variables.
 Also You should define for which url github should redirect his response.
 For development I always set this variable to: `http://localhost:3000`.

 ## Available Scripts